 Starbucks Copycat Lemon Loaf

-I’m always trying to recreate things you see in everyday life that just don’t need to be filled with so much sugar.
-I came up with this Keto Lemon Pound Cake and I truly believe it’s a great substitute without all the carbs.
+I’m always trying to recreate things you see in everyday life that don’t need to be filled with junk.
+Therefore, I came up with this Keto Lemon Pound Cake from need to change things.
+This is a great substitute without all the carbs.

 Starbucks Iced Lemon Loaf